nhsconnect/gpconnect/pages/appointments/appointments_service_filtering.md

 ### Booking at a provider organisation with more than one DOS service ##

-This **IS an issue occurs when the provider organisation runs more than one service**.
+This **IS an issue when the provider organisation runs more than one service**.

 In the example below the practice is running two services - GP surgery for registered patients, and an extended access hub for its own patients and patients registered to other practices within the local area.